ejh243/BrainFANS/docs/development-pipeline.md

 ### Code review

-From here, someone else (assignee) should complete a code review of your changes.
+From here, someone else (the reviewer) should complete a code review of your changes.

 ### Merge branches